dotnet/designs/accepted/single-file/design.md

 #### `Assembly.Location`

-`Assembly.Location`  for a bundled assembly could return:
+There are a few options to consider for the `Assembly.Location`  property of a bundled assembly:

 * A fixed literal (ex: `null`) indicating that no actual location is available.
 * The simple name of the assembly (with no path).